cometbft/cometbft/spec/p2p/reactor/p2p-api.md

 The result of each unicast send operation (success or failure) is added to the returned channel, which is closed when all operations are completed.

-> _Note_: while this method is helpful, being adopted by several standard
+> **Notes**:
+>
-> reactors, its current _implementation_ is not efficient, as the marshalling
+> - The current _implementation_ of the `Switch.Broadcast(Envelope)` method is
-> of the provided message is performed as part of the `Peer.Send()` helper
+>   not efficient, as the marshalling of the provided message is performed as
-> method, that is, once per connected peer.
+>   part of the `Peer.Send(Envelope)` helper method, that is, once per
+>   connected peer.
+> - The return value of the broadcast method is not considered by any of the
+>   standard reactors that employ the method.
+One of the reasons is that is is
+>   not possible to associate each of the boolean outputs added to the
+>   returned channel to a peer.

 ### Vetting Peers